-TRANSPORTING SYDNEY'S WASTE VES's Clyde transfer terminal receives domestic waste from the Sydney metropolitan region by conventional waste vehicles which collect waste from the kerbside.
+TRANSPORTING SYDNEY'S WASTE

+VES's Clyde transfer terminal receives domestic waste from the Sydney metropolitan region by conventional waste vehicles which collect waste from the kerbside.
 This waste is then compacted and loaded into 40-foot containers, which conform with International Standards Organisation (ISO) dimensions.

 'This transfer terminal incorporates dust suppression, noise abatement and three-tier odour management safeguards to minimise environmental impact,' said Henry Gundry, VES's Environment and Operations Manager.

 'VES contracts Pacific National to move domestic waste by rail from Clyde to the Crisps Creek intermodal facility, which is located approximately 5km south west of Tarago.
 Each train carries 58 fully laden containers which depart from Clyde at 1am daily and return to Clyde each afternoon with the empty containers for repacking.'

 'Containers are then moved by road on a 10km journey from the railhead at Crisps Creek to the bioreactor which is adjacent to the old mine site and located within the Woodlawn Eco Precinct.'

 'We subcontract this task to a local company, operating a fleet of seven trucks.
 Each truck completes eight or nine return journeys per day, picking up full containers at the intermodal terminal, discharging the waste at the old mine site, then returning the empty container for transport-by-rail back to Clyde.'

 'The sub-contractor supplies the prime movers.
 VES supplies the trailers,' said Mr Gundry.

 'Even today, this is the only example in Australia of waste products being moved by rail.
-This has been achieved by long-term vision and significant investment for almost two decades,' Mr Gundry said of VES's strategic vision.'
+This has been achieved by long-term vision and significant investment for almost two decades,' said Mr Gundry of VES's strategic vision.'

 'Each container carries the equivalent of three standard waste trucks of domestic waste.
 By moving this waste to Woodlawn by rail rather than road, VES has abated the carbon emissions of approximately 20,000 cars per year,' Mr Gundry said.

-SECURING APPROVAL TO OPERATE AT HIGHER MASS LIMITS (HML) Mr Gundry said that VES obtained approval to operate Performance Based Standards (PBS) approved quad axle vehicles at Higher Mass Limits (HML) from the railhead to the bioreactor through the Intelligent Access Program (IAP), enabling economic, safety and environmental benefits to be realised.
-The IAP is a national technical and regulatory framework program administered by Transport Certification Australia (TCA), and forms part of the TCA National Telematics Framework.
-The IAP uses the Global Navigation Satellite System (GNSS) to manage heavy vehicle access to the road network, giving road managers the strongest assurances that 'the right truck is on the right road.'
-'Trading off the cost of the IAP with these benefits showed moving to HML stacked up in terms of our bottom line,' Mr Gundry said.
+SECURING APPROVAL TO OPERATE AT HIGHER MASS LIMITS (HML)

+Mr Gundry said that VES obtained approval to operate Performance Based Standards (PBS) approved quad axle vehicles at Higher Mass Limits (HML) from the railhead to the bioreactor through the Intelligent Access Program (IAP), enabling economic, safety and environmental benefits to be realised.

+'Trading off the cost of the IAP with these benefits showed moving to HML stacked up in terms of our bottom line.'

 'Because we were able to achieve payload gains in the order of seven tonnes per load, we were able to reduce by 5,000 vehicle trips per annum.
 It also reinforced our reputation as a responsible corporate citizen by demonstrating leadership as an environmentally-aware transport operator,' Mr Gundry said.

-WORKING WITH GOVERNMENT TO SECURE QUAD AXLE APPROVAL Mr Gundry said, 'We commenced our investigations in May 2010.
+WORKING WITH GOVERNMENT TO SECURE QUAD AXLE APPROVAL

+Mr Gundry said, 'We commenced our investigations in May 2010.
 The processed metrics were positive and justified that these vehicles would meet requirements set by critical stakeholders.'

 'ARRB Group was commissioned by Goulburn-Mulwaree Council to conduct an assessment to determine the strength of bridges, culverts and pavements on the route from the intermodal terminal to the bioreactor.
 This was undertaken in order to meet the requirements of the then Roads and Traffic Authority (RTA).'

 'The work was undertaken by the Council in partnership with VES.
 This recognised that any benefit that would arise from an access approval would flow primarily to VES and its subcontractor, however other transport operators may benefit from future access.'
-Certified Telematics - Providing Assurance

-DESIGNING PURPOSE BUILT TRAILERS Mr Gundry said that VES commissioned Maxitrans to design purpose-built trailers.
+DESIGNING PURPOSE BUILT TRAILERS

+Mr Gundry said that VES commissioned Maxitrans to design purpose-built trailers.